ARMmbed/icetea/doc/plugin_framework.md

 provided configuration and cli arguments and returns it.
 The allocator should add a reference to this function and the dut type into the AllocationContextList it creates.

+If your dut object needs to check periodically for some indication that shows if the dut is dead, you can overwrite a private function called _dut_is_alive for this purpose.
+This function should raise an exception from icetea_lib.TestStepError with a suitable message if the dut has stopped for some reason.
+This function is called automatically in a loop while waiting for commands to finish.

 ## Examples
 Examples of different types of plugins can be found as generic examples in the examples-folder in the repository root.
 More detailed examples